CONP Portal | Tutorial

 Datasets are listed in the Data search page of the portal.
 This search page lists all datasets available through the CONP with some basic information about the dataset.
 Results can be filtered or sorted easily.

-Clicking on a dataset row in the Data search page will bring the user to a more detailed dataset page that includes more description information pertinent to the dataset (including the display of the README.md file provided with the dataset) and download capabilities.
+Clicking on a dataset row in the Data search page will bring the user to a more detailed dataset page that includes more description information pertinent to the dataset (including the display of the README.md file provided with the dataset).

 - some datasets can be processed on the CBRAIN plateform.